Menesesp20/Menesesp20/README.md

-- 👋 Hi, I’m @Menesesp20
+- 👋 Hi, I’m Pedro Meneses, Data Scientist in a football (soccer) club
-- 👀 I’m interested in Analytics
+- 👀 Love Analytics
 - 🌱 Passionate for Python
-- 📫 How to reach me menesesp20 on social media
+- 📫 How to reach me menesesp20 on social media or https://www.linkedin.com/in/pedro-meneses1931/

 <!---
 Menesesp20/Menesesp20 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.